 The Section 8 Program is an initiative under the purview of the U.S. Department of Housing and Urban Development.
 The program aims to provide access to safe, clean, and affordable housing for very low-income families, those who are elderly, and those who are disabled.

 There are four basic types of Section 8 voucher programs, each administered just a bit differently.
-We’ve listed them for you below.

 - Tenant-Based Housing Choice Voucher (HCV)

 The program typically issues vouchers that individuals can present to landlords who have agreed to be part of the Section 8 program.
 The program then pays the landlord directly for the value of the voucher, while the tenant makes up the difference.
 Though this is the basic model, housing voucher programs are administered locally by public housing authorities in a variety of ways.